garyesmith/react-portfolio/README.md

 ### 6.8 admin/LoginButton component

-Returns JSX to display an [Auth0](https://auth0.com/) *Log in* button, and a *Cancel* button, when the current user is not logged in with Auth0.
+Returns JSX to display an [Auth0](https://auth0.com/) *Log in* button, and a *Cancel* button.
 The *Log in* button initiates a call to Auth0 to request secure login.
 The *Cancel* button redirect the user to the front page of the application.

 When the current user is already logged in, this component does not render any JSX.